 “But it’s not a guarantee,” Davies says.
 “It depends on what’s in the rest of their credit file.”

-Lenders may still consider tax liens and civil judgments
+Lenders may still consider tax liens and civil judgements

-A tax lien or civil judgment can still impact you even if it no longer appears on your credit reports or affects your credit scores.
-This may be particularly true for those trying to get a mortgage.7 documents you need when applying for a home loan
+A tax lien or civil judgement can still impact you even if it no longer appears on your credit reports or affects your credit scores.
+This may be particularly true for those trying to get a mortgage.

 Mortgage lenders, therefore, may still want to see this information when reviewing an application.